evanx/redex/README.md

 # Redix Router

 Redix is:
-- a Node-based message broker
+- Node message broker leveraging Redis
-- a orchestration tool for microservices
+- orchestration tool for microservices
-- a tool for building messaging middleware
-- a generic framework for custom message processing

-We tout Redix as:
-- duct-tape for microservices
-- an integration tool for reactive systems
+- integration tool for reactive systems
 - opensource software for reliable messaging through Redis
+- tool for building custom messaging middleware
+- generic framework for custom message processing

 Its goals are:
-- scalable and reliable messaging via multiple stateless instances on the same Redis
+- distributable via replicas running against the same Redis server
-- a scalable distributed switch running on Redis Cluster
+- scalable and reliable, especially when using Redis Cluster
-- an orchestrator for distributed systems
+- release version 1.0 in 2016 when ES7 is standardised
+- use ES7 async functions i.e. await and try/catch

 Its stretch goals are:
 - a stream processing framework for streaming data

 Use-cases:
 - plumbing for collaborating microservices
+- legacy systems integration
 - glue for network services
-- legacy systems integration
 - managing Redis queues

 We are implementing: